Bilingual virtual assistants for US small businesses.

 Spanish-first speakers with English C1+ professional fluency.
 Hispanic-customer-facing calls feel local, not translated.
 Native-fluent in the language your customers speak at home — the difference shows up in tenant retention, lead conversion, and renewal rates.

-Operators work US business hours from a managed LATAM office on Eastern-aligned shifts (UTC-5 / UTC-6).
-8 AM ET standup, 5 PM ET handoff.
+Operators work from a managed LATAM office on Eastern Time anchored operations (UTC-5 / UTC-6), with coverage scheduled per engagement anywhere in the 24-hour day, overnight and weekends included.
+One typical engagement runs an 8 AM ET standup and a 5 PM ET handoff; another runs evenings for after-dinner inbound.
 The 12-hour offset offshore VA setup that has the agent asleep when your hottest US lead calls is structurally different from this.

 Office-based, company equipment